 Corner display shelf: The smallest 11 3/4” x 10 1/4” LACK shelf can also be rounded up to make a floating corner shelf.
 It’s an excellent option for optimizing unused spaces.
 The corner shelves can add functionality and aesthetic appeal to any room, turning a neglected area into an eye-catching display.

 Storage organizer: Don’t forget the importance of storage when designing your DIY floating shelves.
 Incorporating bins, pegs, or hanging hooks can provide additional organization and usability, especially in a small space where you’ll want to use wall storage solutions.
-These space-saving alternatives can hold books, kitchen supplies, or decorative items without taking up valuable floor space.
+These space-saving solutions can hold books, kitchen supplies, or decorative items without taking up valuable floor space.

 By incorporating these ideas and materials, you can create your personalized wall-mounted shelf that fits your style and maximizes the storage potential of your space.